Perturbative sigma models, elliptic cohomology and the Witten genus: Warm-up 1: classical vacua for the -sigma model and

-Let $1|1\EFT(X)$ denote the category of $1|1$-dimensional (untwisted) field theories, defined similarly to the discussion in Section~\ref{sec:Stolz-Teichner} coming from the bicategories $1|1$-Euclidean bordisms $1|1\EB(X)$ and algebras, both viewed as categories fibered over supermanifolds.
+Let $1|1\EFT(X)$ denote the category of $1|1$-dimensional (untwisted) field theories, defined similarly to the discussion in \S\ref{sec:Stolz--Teichner}.
 Let ${\sf Vect}^\nabla(X)$ denote the groupoid of vector bundles with connection on $X$ and connection preserving bundle automorphisms.
-We claim that the following diagram commutes \beq \nonumber \eeq where ${\rm ch}$ is the usual Chern character, $\mathcal{CH}$ evaluates a $1|1$-Euclidean field theory on classical vacua, ${\rm conc}$ denotes taking concordance classes of sections and applying our chosen isomorphism to de~Rham cohomology, and $F$ is the functor constructed by F.~Dumitrescu~\cite{florin_11} in his thesis that produces a super Euclidean field theory from a vector bundle with connection using super parallel transport.
-It remains to show that for our choice of ${\rm conc}$, the above commutes.
+We will explain the commutative diagram \beq \nonumber \eeq where ${\rm ch}$ is the Chern character, ${\rm ch}_{\rm Han}$ is the \emph{Han character} constructed in his thesis~\cite{Han}, $\partition$ evaluates a $1|1$-Euclidean field theory on $\Phi^{1|1}_0(X)$ (analogous to the functor $Z$ in~\S\ref{sec:Stolz--Teichner}), ${\rm conc}$ applies the inverse to the isomorphism (\ref{eq:11normpi}) and takes concordance classes, and ${\rm sPar}$ is the functor constructed by F.~Dumitrescu in his thesis~\cite{florin_11} that produces a super Euclidean field theory from a vector bundle with connection using super parallel transport.
+We remark that it remains an open question as to whether ${\rm sPar}$ surjects onto concordance classes of field theories.

-\begin{rmk} The composition of $\mathcal{CH}$ and ${\rm conc}$ is very close to being the Chern character map constructed in F.~Han's thesis \cite{Han}.
-Ignoring some subtle issues in the Euclidean geometry, the salient difference is that his map evaluates on a fixed family of super Euclidean circles (of radius $1/2\pi$) whereas ours evaluates along a nontrivial stack of super circles before choosing an isomorphism with de~Rham cohomology.
-One upshot of our more complicated approach is that the characterization of supersymmetric functions on classical vacua shows that the value of a $1|1$-dimensional field theory on a super circle is independent of the circumference.
-This gives an alternate proof of the usual supersymmetric cancelation property for the super trace of a Dirac operator in the case of a $1|1$-EFT over the point defined by a Dirac operator (see~\cite{mingeo} for a precise description such examples of~$1|1$-EFTs). \end{rmk}